konfuzio-ai/konfuzio-sdk/docs/sdk/home/index.md

 ### Label Set
 [Label Set](sourcecode.html#label-set) is a group of related Labels.
-A Label Set can belong to different Categories and multiple Annotation Sets.
+A Label Set can belong to different Categories and be used to create one or more [Annotation Sets](#annotation-set-concept), depending on the Label Set.

 Every Category has a default Label Set, which can be retrieved with `category.default_label_set`.
+This Label Set is used to create the default Annotation Set for each Document in the Category.

 Label Sets have an attribute, `label_set.has_multiple_annotation_sets`, which determines whether more than one Annotation Set can be created per Document.
 If `has_multiple_annotation_sets` is `False`, then only a single Annotation Set with the